HowieDuhzit/.github/.github/SUPPORT.md

 ### Bug Reports

-If you've found a bug, please check if it has already been reported in our [GitHub repositories](https://github.com/HowieDuhzit).
+If you've found a bug, please check if it has already been reported in my [GitHub repositories](https://github.com/HowieDuhzit).
 If not, [create a new issue](https://github.com/HowieDuhzit/HowieDuhzit/issues/new?template=bug_report.md) with:

 - Clear description of the bug
 - Steps to reproduce